The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Results

-\Cref{fig:mass_ratio_external} shows the ratio of \textsc{Manticore-Local} $M_{500}$ masses to the corresponding external values.
-We find that \textsc{Manticore-Local} masses are systematically higher than MCXC-II, with a median ratio of $\sim 2$ and several high-mass systems exceeding factors of $4$--$6$.
-The ratio distribution is broad and positively skewed.
+We find that \textsc{Manticore-Local} masses are systematically higher than MCXC-II, with a median ratio of $\sim 1.7$.
+The ratio distribution is broad and positively skewed, with individual outliers reaching ratios of 3--9 (visible as scattered points above the shaded interquartile range in \cref{fig:mass_ratio_external}).
 In contrast, the comparison to eROSITA yields a median ratio close to unity with only a mild positive bias and no strong mass dependence.

+To contextualize these differences, we note that MCXC-II and eROSITA masses themselves disagree substantially for clusters common to both catalogues: within our matching volume, the median MCXC/eROSITA mass ratio is $\approx 0.54$, with 93\% of common clusters having lower MCXC masses.
+This baseline disagreement between X-ray catalogues---consistent with the expected hydrostatic bias in MCXC that eROSITA's weak-lensing calibration is designed to correct---provides essential context for interpreting the \manticorelocal comparisons.